toby-l-baker/cooperative-exploration/README.md

 2. Created a basic map that captures some of our simplest use cases
 1. Add a robot to stdr sim in the launch file in launchers
 2. Add a sensor to that robot in the launch file in launchers
+1. Add a launch file that starts teleop control for a given robot

 #### Planned

-1. Add a launch file that echos that sensor in launchers
+1. Create a mapping node
+    1. Subscribe to laser data
+    2. Initialize an occupancy grid
+    3. Iteratively update occupancy grid with sensor data
+    1. Visualize occupancy grid in RVIZ
-1. Add a launch file that starts teleop control for a given robot
+    1. Create launch file for occupancy grid
+    1. Expose occupancy grid as a useful topic

 ### Toby